“Heads Of Beef” is an episode of Nickelodeon cartoon show from the late 1990s, Courage The Cowardly Dog.

 As have I, in our story app Hilda Bewildered.

 While there have been many surprises and reversals, this is the first Courage episode which so completely subverts audience expectations.

 Courage is forced to go with Eustace to buy Muriel a scone.
 She is too sick to cook.

-Courage’s other weakness is that he is inclined to worry a lot and sometimes, as will be revealed here, it’s over nothing.
+Courage’s other shortcoming is that he is inclined to worry a lot and sometimes, as will be revealed here, it’s over nothing.

 Eustace is a Horrible Husband (the full trope) so of course he looks after himself and is grumpy about his wife failing to cook him dinner even though she is sick.